DEMaestro1/spark-flow-int/README.md

   <a href="#airflow-interface">Airflow Interface</a> •
   <a href="#spark-interface">Airflow Interface</a> •
   <a href="#pipeline-task-by-task">Pipeline Task by Task</a> •
-  <a href="#shut-down-and-restart-airflow">Shut Down and Restart Airflow</a>
+  <a href="#shut-down-and-restart-airflow">Shut Down and Restart Airflow and Spark</a>
 </p>

 ## About

 This is a small project showcasing how to build an ETL workload using Airflow, Spark and PostgreSQL with Docker being used for deployment.

-A file is pulled from local storage(easily replaceable with an AWS S3 bucket if need be or a curl command), transformed using Spark and loaded into a PostgreSQL database.
+A file is read from local storage(easily replaceable with an AWS S3 bucket if need be or a curl/wget command), transformed using Spark and loaded into a PostgreSQL database.

-The project is built in Python/PySpark and it has 2 main parts:
+The project is built in Python and Spark and it has 3 main parts:
   1. The Airflow DAG file, [**dagRun.py**](https://github.com/DEMaestro1/AirflowOrchSpark/blob/main/dags/dagRun.py), which orchestrates the data pipeline tasks.
   2. The data transformation/processing script which uses Spark is located in [**transformationProcess.py**](https://github.com/DEMaestro1/AirflowOrchSpark/blob/main/spark/tasks/transformationProcess.py)
   3. The script that loads the data to PostgreSQL can be found in [**loadProcess.py**](https://github.com/DEMaestro1/AirflowOrchSpark/blob/main/spark/tasks/loadProcess.py)